Methods for Integrating Applications

 The downside is that APIs can be very complex to write, which can be a problem if your people haven’t had experience writing them in the past.
 For integration projects where the API route is the best way to go, you may want to add some external resources to the project to handle the custom coding.

 XML (Extensible Markup Language).
 XML is what is known as a markup language, similar in concept to HTML but syntactically different.
 XML can be used to describe and share documents or other data structures between otherwise incompatible systems, provided those systems have the ability to read and process XML files.

 XML differs from an API in that XML files are fairly easy for humans to read, once the basic markup tags are understood.
 It’s also not always the most efficient means for sharing highly structured data between applications.

 Export/Import routine.
 Sometimes, the most efficient way to share data between applications is through their built-in export/import features.
 It’s fairly low-tech, at least in comparison to the other two options listed here, but sometimes that’s all that is required to get the results you need.

 Often, export/import routines can be automated to accommodate regular updates.
 However, this technique won’t generally be sufficient for real-time updates.
 It also requires that all the applications sharing the data can both read and write the data in a format that’s understood by all the other components of your system.

 If you’re planning a big integration project in the near future, we can help clear up any questions for you and set you off in the right direction.
+We offer web application development services as well.
 Give us a call.
 We’d love to hear from you.